Beach Tennis Australia

 Come & Join in the fun!
 Serious Sport!
 Serious Fun!

-• Casual Social Competition, rock-up and play, no committment .
-Just be there at 6pm for a game .
+• Casual Social Competition Doubles, rock-up and play, no commitment .
+Just be there at 6:15pm for a game, if your late No big deal, we'll get you started.

-• Be careful it is addictive and healthy for you!!
+• Be careful Beach tennis is highlyit addictive and good for your health.

 For more information email kellie@beachtennis.com.au

-REGISTER ONLINE TO ENTER THE TWILIGHT COMPETITION > CLICK HERE or call/email Kellie 0411 485 511
+REGISTER ONLINE TO ENTER THE TWILIGHT COMPETITION > CLICK HERE or call/email Paul 0418 522 008

 The Ball's in your Court!!